redixhumayun/pi-rfid/README.md

 Run `aws --version` after running the above command to ensure that the CLI is installed and working.

 Create an IAM user for the Pi and run `aws configure` to configure the AWS CLI on the Pi with the credentials of the user just created.

+Note: Running `aws configure` and `sudo aws configure` will configure two different sets of users

 ## AWS CodeDeploy Registration